-A total of \$14,990,120 was expended and/or encumbered to provide a program for the trial courts to develop, maintain, and support a standardized level of local and wide area network infrastructure.
+A total of \$15,459,511 was expensed to provide a program for the trial courts to develop, maintain, and support a standardized level of local and wide area network infrastructure.
 This infrastructure provides a foundation for the deployment and operation of both local court and enterprise IT services and applications, including those based at the California Courts Technology Center.
 The program allows the judicial branch to leverage economies of scale, obtain operational efficiencies, and maintain adherence to established system and design standards.
-Items that were funded include the replacement of network components that have reached the end of their service life; the provision of a comprehensive set of network security services consisting of a managed firewall, intrusion detection, and prevention; vulnerability scanning; web browser security services; the provision of maintenance and support coverage, which provides courts with critical vendor support coverage for all network and security infrastructure; and network technology training for court IT staff.
+Items that were funded include: the replacement of network components that have reached the end of their service life; the provision of a comprehensive set of network security services consisting of a managed firewall, intrusion detection, and prevention; vulnerability scanning; web browser security services; the provision of maintenance and support coverage, which provides courts with critical vendor support coverage for all network and security infrastructure; and network technology training for court IT staff.